 The small riverside town is also known for a huge Feria Artensenal where you can pick up an assortment of traditional Argentine souvenirs from cheap leather goods to mates.
 Be sure to try some traditional Argentine cuisine like empanadas or choripan, and dulce de leche or alfajores for a sweet treat while you’re there.
 After your city getaway, you can take the train back into Buenos Aires.

 This natural wonder of the world can’t be missed!
-The whole family will be amazed by the size and force of one of the world’s most impressive natural waterfalls, no wonder it is one of the top destinations in Argentina.
-When you enter the park, there are two main circuits —upper and lower, which include many winding trails you can take through the rainforest flora to explore and see different viewpoints of the falls.
+The whole family will be amazed by the size and force of one of the world’s most impressive natural waterfalls.
+When you enter the park, there are two main circuits — the upper and the lower, which include winding twists that will take you through the rainforest flora to explore and see different perspectives of the falls.

-Stop by the Devil’s Throat, one of the most popular vantage points or take a boat tour to view the huge falls from below.
+Stop by the Devil’s Throat, one of the most popular vantage points in Iguazu, or take a boat tour to literally feel the huge falls from below.
 Don’t forget to bring a towel or change of clothes — you’re sure to get wet!
 The park is full of exotic and colorful birds and butterflies.
 Watch out for coatís, these harmless raccoon-like mammals are friendly and may want to share your lunch!
 Keep your eyes out; if you’re lucky you might spot a wild toucan or even a jaguar lurking in the park.

 One way to experience the gaucho culture while enjoying the beautiful scenery is by horseback.
 There are many tour options that include a gaucho-guided tour on horseback followed by a traditional asado dinner.
 On the weekends in the city center, Plaza Independencia is filled with families relaxing and spending time together.
 Bring a soccer ball for the kids and maybe a bottle of Malbec for the parents, don’t worry it’s legal to drink in the park!